- Internet & the Web

 It is even a good idea to mix things up a little bit on your Facebook fan page as well, just to try to keep things interesting.
 Sometimes just a post with simple text is good.
 Maybe just a quick joke or something to that effect.
 Recently, I have been experimenting with some new approaches and I posted some quick one-liner jokes and they have gotten some good responses.
 Then people go to my page and comment on my post.
 Since they are on my page, they check out my other posts, including my self-promotional ones.

 I am always experimenting with new approaches and you should as well, just to test and see what works.
-Sometimes you have to change the approach every now and then just to get people to pay attention to what you are posting.
+That alone will ad some variety.
+Besides, sometimes you have to change the approach every now and then just to get people to continue to pay attention to what you are posting.

 Another thing you should do on Facebook is check out the birthdays of your friends.
 You will get notifications of your friends' birthdays.
 Post "Happy Birthday!" on their page.
 If they are people who don't pay much attention to you or your posts, it may help to pull them in and get them curious about checking out your page and what may be on it.
 Some may actually appreciate the gesture as well.